madhavv197/OddsOptimizer/README.md

 An important thing to note is that the fixtures change every week, along with the odds!
 Achieving a positive EV of 1.49 may not always be possible.
 In that sense, we must try to stick as closely as possible to 1 strategy, that may appear more reliably.
 In this case, achieving an EV of over 1.05, with at least a probability of 0.4 should be our goal.
 In other words, we aim for higher probability reliable 3 way parlays.

+# Risk

+The question is now how much I should bet per parlay.
+The kelly criterion explains a method in order to determine how much I should risk per bet, according to formula:

+$$
+f^* = \frac{bp-q}{b}
+$$

+where:
+- $f^*$ is the bet size.
+- $b$ is the net odds.
+- $p$ is the probability of winning.
+- $q = (1-p)$ is the probability of losing.

+This means that for every matchweek, we size our bets differently, according to the specific odds, and probabilities we get.
+Note that the strategy will remain the same, we still aim for high probability bets, but we vary how much we bet according to the criterion.
+For example in matchday 20, as seen above for parlay 7, we have Probability: 0.4347, and Combined Odds: 4.73241.
+Thus we get bet size as:

+$$
+f^* = \frac{4.73241*0.4347-(1-0.4347)}{4.73241} = 0.3619
+$$

+This result indicates that I should bet 36.19% of my account balance on this bet.
+The problem with such a high number is that if 3 bets go wrong in a row, I bust.
+Following the original binomial distribution the probability of that occouring is 0.296.
+In other words almost 1/3 of the time, if I follow such a high risk, I will tend to lose my account.
+To account for this, I plotted the time to be profitable against a fraction of the kelly criterion in steps of 0.05 from 0 to 1.